Gut Records

 Gut Records was a British independent record label, based in Maida Vale in London, England.

 Formed in 1991, Gut was founded by Guy Holmes, who had been Head of Promotions at Island Records.
-The first single released on the label, Right Said Fred's song, "I'm Too Sexy", became a worldwide hit.
+The first single released on the label, Right Said Fred's song "I'm Too Sexy", became a worldwide hit.

-In August 2008, the company went bankrupt and its assets sold to Phoenix Music International Ltd.
+In August 2008, the company went bankrupt and its assets were sold to Phoenix Music International Ltd.